Contingent Vs. Pending: What’s The Difference?

 Let’s look at different types of contingent versus pending statuses and explore what they mean.

-A property listed as contingent means the seller has accepted an offer, but they’ve chosen to keep the listing active in case certain contingencies aren’t met by the prospective buyer.
-If a property is pending, the provisions on a contingent property were successfully met and the sale is being processed.
+A property listed as contingent means the seller has accepted an offer, but they’ve chosen to keep the listing active in case certain contingencies, or conditions, aren’t met by the prospective buyer.
+Sellers might continue to show the home and accept backup offers while a sale is pending on contingencies.

 See What You Qualify For